 CASSOP CUM QUARRINGTON PARISH COUNCIL NEIGHBOURHOOD PLAN 2020-2035

-FINAL SUBMISSION AND CONSULATION
+FINAL SUBMISSION AND CONSULTATION

 The Parish Council has submitted the final documentation to Durham County Council in support of its Neighbourhood Plan for 2020-2035.
 The documents submitted can be viewed and/or downloaded by clicking the images on the right-hand side of this web page.